Portal administration

 Workspaces

 Workspaces separate large perimeters inside the portal.
-For each one you can set members and their roles, as well as the rule enforcement mode: off, soft (warns), or strict (blocks the violation).
-Turn on strict mode when a workspace's boundaries must be enforced firmly.
+For each one you can set members and their roles, as well as the rule enforcement mode: off (off), staged (staged), or strict (strict).
+Staged mode leaves reads unrestricted while workspace boundaries govern write and manage actions; strict mode blocks violations.
+Start with staged, review the impact, and then enable strict when needed.

 Security